aws/aws-eks-best-practices/content/cost_optimization/cost_opt_observability.md

 ADOT Tail Sampling allows you to control the volume of traces ingested in the service.
 However, Tail Sampling allows you to define the sampling policies after all the spans in the request have been completed instead of at the beginning.
 This further limits the amount of raw data transferred to CloudWatch, hence reducing cost.

-For example, if you’re sampling 1% of traffic to a landing page and 10% of the requests to a payment page this might leave you with 300 traces for an 30 minute period.
+For example, if you're sampling 1% of traffic to a landing page and 10% of the requests to a payment page this might leave you with 300 traces for an 30 minute period.
 With an ADOT Tail Sampling rule of that filters specific errors, you could be left with 200 traces which decreases the number of traces stored.

 ```yaml hl_lines="5"